jellevos/cyscompetition/index.md

 ## Evaluation

 The server will be populated with a database of 1000 people’s odor measurements.
-During the evaluation, each one of the three e-noses will send 500 queries of faces to the server.
+During the evaluation, each one of the three e-noses will send 500 queries of _encrypted_ odor measurements to the server.
 All solutions will be evaluated on the same data.

 ## Baseline solution
 > We will provide a baseline solution based on PCA and a simple homomorphic circuit.